Ahmed-RA/Master-Thesis-Gesture-Recognition-Model_Training/README.md

 # Master-Thesis-Gesture-Recognition-Model_Training
-Python script for LSTM hyperparameter tuning and model training.
+Python script for LSTM hyperparameter tuning and model training of the gesture recognition system.

 # Dependencies
 - Python 3.9.2